wttech/gradle-aem-multi/local-environment/README.md

 This setup consists of a dispatcher connected by default with AEM publish and AEM author deployed via [gradle-aem-plugin](https://github.com/Cognifide/gradle-aem-plugin).
 Dispatcher runs on docker and its image is build based on [dispatcher/Dockerfile](dispatcher/Dockerfile).

+AEM author and publish instances need to be up.

 ## Environment in details
 1. AEM author at [http://localhost:4502](http://localhost:4502)
 2. AEM publish at [http://localhost:4503](http://localhost:4503)